bookmark

 Does A High IQ Determine Success?

-A high IQ is an advantage, but it doesn't guarantee success.
+A high IQ can be an advantage, but it does not guarantee success in life.
 Success also depends on:

 • EQ (Emotional Intelligence): The ability to communicate, manage emotions, and build relationships.